izabera/bigrep/README.md

 Compile
 -------

-Run `make` or `make human` if you want more readable error messages.
+Run `make`, or `make human` if you want more readable error messages.